hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 2. **Classification**.
 The input is multi-dimensional data points and the output is an **integer** (which represents different classes).
 Consider the following example with two classes: pictures of roses and pictures of begonias.
 The input would be multi-dimensional images (color channel included) and one may assign the integer 0 to roses and the integer 1 to begonias.

 3. **Generation**: The input is noise and the output is something sensible.
 For example, training a machine learning algorithm to take in a *random seed* and generate images of peoples faces.
+Another example could be ageing filters on social media.

 # What Role Does Machine Learning have in High Energy Physics?